Mieczysław Maneli: ICC: Polish Commissioner

 The version of events leaked to Alsop was deliberately unflattering to Maneli, as Nhu claimed he had "begged" him for a ceasefire.
 Alsop's version had Maneli as a cringing, desperate figure and Nhu as a defiant figure, resolutely rejecting any appeal from Communist nations out of fidelity towards the alliance with the United States.
 Alsop's column concluded, "the facts all too clearly point to a French intrigue...to defeat American policy [in South Vietnam]."
 Nhu told Alsop that the offer presented by Maneli was "almost an attractive offer", but he rejected because "I could not open negotiations behind the backs of the Americans...That was of course out of the question".

-Tran Van Dinh, an aide to Nhu, later stated in an interview on 27 October 1967 that Menali had brought with him a letter from an important person in North Vietnam, which he gave to Nhu.
+Tran Van Dinh, an aide to Nhu, later stated in an interview on 27 October 1967 that Maneli had brought with him a letter from an important person in North Vietnam, which he gave to Nhu.
 In 1974, a member of the Central Committee of the Workers' Party in an interview stated that person was Ho.